loftwah/linux-for-pirates/README.md

 Linux quickly gained popularity among pirates, and a large community of developers and users began to form around the project.
 Over time, Linux has evolved into a powerful and widely used operating system, with versions available for a wide variety of devices, including servers, desktop computers, laptops, smartphones, and smart TVs.

 Today, Linux is an important part of the open source software movement, and is used by pirates around the world for a variety of purposes, including running servers, developing software, and as a platform for scientific and technical computing.
 It is known for its stability, security, and flexibility, and is an essential tool in the arsenal of any self-respecting pirate.
 Arrr!

+### What is the Linux kernel?

+The Linux kernel is the core component of the Linux operating system.
+It is a piece of software that acts as an interface between the hardware and the rest of the operating system, and is responsible for managing the resources of the computer and allocating them to the various applications and processes that are running.

+The Linux kernel was originally developed by Linus Torvalds in 1991, and was released as open source software under the GNU General Public License.
+It is written in the C programming language, and is available for a wide variety of computer architectures, including x86, ARM, and PowerPC.

 ## Chapter One - Getting Started